(She will, in the fullness of time, become "Alice")

 Time to look at the other end of the box, now.
 The gear indicator (that rusty lump where the cover is cracked) has to come off in order for me to remove the outer cover.
 Looking at the nut that secures it, I didn't rate my chances of getting it off easily... and I was right.
 I daren't put too much pressure on the nut as it's screwed onto the the gear selector drum shaft and I couldn't afford to have that shear off.
 I opted for surgery and used a fine cutting disc on the Dremel to slice through the nut each side of the shaft.
 The nut came off in four pieces with no damage at all to the shaft or thread.
 The gear indicator cup and the spring under it both popped off easily and will be replaced when the time comes (assuming the gearbox isn't totally scrap).

 A previous keeper had, for reasons best known only to him, replaced the 5 cover screws with hexagon socket 'Allen' screws... the black, high tensile steel variety, not the more usual stainless screws.
 I just knew this was going to be yet another struggle.
 Two of the five came out easily, the other three didn't.
 The heads had rusted and corroded into the the counterbores in the aluminium cover.
 The hex socket rounded out before they showed any sign of unscrewing.
 The heads would have to be drilled out.
-Ho hum... drilling the heads off high tensile Allen bolts is not something to be undertaken lightly.
-Normal steel drill bits will burn out very quickly.
-Fortunately, I had a set of carbide tipped drills that the manufacturers claimed would would drill through anything.
+Ho hum... drilling the heads off high tensile Allen bolts is not something to be undertaken lightly as normal high speed steel drill bits will burn out very quickly.
+Fortunately, when I visited the bike show at the N.E.C. last year I bought a set of carbide tipped drills that the manufacturers claimed would would drill through anything.
 They didn't come out totally unscathed and their lifetime guarantee will shortly be put to the test but I did manage to remove the heads of the three screws.
 [EDIT...
 The damaged drills were replaced free of charge and without any quibbling.]
 That was just the start... getting the cover off took me the best part of an hour of 'gentle' persuasion.
 Oh dear... or words to that effect...
 It doesn't look at all pleasant.
 A mixture of old oil, water and rust.
 I'm hoping it's not really as bad as it looks and that at least some of the parts will be recoverable.
 The ball bearings, obviously, will be replaced and the various springs, too but hopefully the major components will clean up and the rust is only on the surface...
 Let's hope the pot is half full and not half empty!

 Saturday, 1st April 2017.
 Going back to the valve spring seats that I mentioned earlier.
 The early ones that were with the 350cc engine bits aren't recessed for the later valve guide circlips that I'll be fitting in due course.
 However, looking at photographs of all the bits I've got, I noticed that the later 500cc cylinder head that was included with the bits I bought from Malcolm had one valve spring seat fitted.
 Off I trotted to the garage, dug out the 500cc head and sure enough, there was one of the later version recessed spring seats.
 Well if there was one, then it stands to reason that there should be another lurking about somewhere...
 A few minutes shoogling in the heap of boxes and I unearthed the other one.
 Good news...
 I now have a pair of the later version spring seats.
 If fact, I had them all along, I just didn't know it.
 That will save me a few of our splendid British quids.
 OK... these were fitted to a '60 500cc engine but the 350cc and 500cc engines had the same valve gear for pretty much their entire production run so they'll fit the smaller engine no trouble at all.
 You can see the difference in the photo.
 The later version with the recess is on the left, the early version on the right.